 Saturday: PDX Night Out with Quinland

 Tonight, I was nicely tucked in bed reading when Q crawled in beside me with the plea, “Can we do something?
 I want to do something.”
 I was unconvinced.
-She proposed a movie and piqued my interest with The Imitation Game, which stars my very-favorite Keira Knightley along with the ever-charming Benedict Cumberbatch.
+He proposed a movie and piqued my interest with The Imitation Game, which stars my very-favorite Keira Knightley along with the ever-charming Benedict Cumberbatch.
 I started to waver.
-Then she used the big guns on me and threw in a trip to Salt & Straw, Portland’s home of amazing ice cream.
+Then he used the big guns on me and threw in a trip to Salt & Straw, Portland’s home of amazing ice cream.
 The sweats came off, and we were out the door in about 10 minutes.
 (I tasted the Thai Peanut Butter Cup, but fell back on my current favorite, Strawberry Honey Balsamic with Black Pepper.
 Yum.)

 As it turned out, we never made it to the movie.
 SInce parking can be terribly hard to find, we parked at my office downtown and took the streetcar up to NW Portland.
 The Salt & Straw line was long, of course, so instead of racing to the theater, we decided on a more leisurely path.
 We walked through Northwest all the way to Powell’s, but because I am not buying books this year, we mostly window-shopped.
 We then took the streetcar back to my office and came home.
-It is such a treat to have a date night like that with my girl.
+It is such a treat to have a date night like that with my kiddo.